mikewoodld/TheatricalPrevisContest/README.md

 This file is a Capture Presentation file, which you can run without a Capture license.
 For the purposes of simplicity, from now on I will refer to this as just the "Capture file."

+If you're presented with a popup asking you to find a file, it's looking for the .bin file that is included in the zip archive.

 Navigating around in the Capture file is pretty easy.
 If you ever find yourself in a weird view, you can click on the settings icon in the bottom right corner to switch to a default camera view.
 Camera positions 1-3 have been stored for you already.

 You can also switch between live view, wireframe view, plot view, and polygon view - I recommend checking these out and zooming/orbiting around a bit to get used to the rig and the theatrical space.
 Thanks to ETC for the theatre itself - you might recognize it from the ETC Training Files!